-Unlike the conventional, inactivated rabies vaccine, live-attenuated viruses are genetically modified viruses that can replicate in an inoculated recipient without causing adverse effects while still eliciting robust and effective immune responses against rabies virus infection.
+Unlike the conventional, inactivated rabies vaccine, live-attenuated viruses are genetically modified viruses that can replicate in an inoculated recipient without causing adverse effects while still eliciting robust and effective immune responses against rabies virus viral infection.

 Rabies Vaccines - Approved

 Chirorab, previously known as Rabipur, is an inactivated rabies virus of the strain Flury LEP.
 Chiron Behring Vaccines is re-launching Rabipur, a purified chick embryo cell vaccine.
 It will continue to be manufactured at its WHO pre-qualified facility in Ankleshwar Gujarat, India.

 Imovax Rabies is an inactivated vaccine made from an attenuated rabies virus.
 It is a sterile, stable, freeze-dried suspension of Rabies Vaccine Inactivated virus prepared from WISTAR Rabies PM/WI 38 1503-3M strain.